 = NULL, all ids of the Rx_deliv table will be returned.

 Cohort_id Column name of Cohort containing individuals’ unique identifiers (same format as Rx_id).
+If Cohort is not NULL and Cohort_id is NULL, Cohort_id will have the same value as Rx_id.

-Hosp_stays Name of the table listing all hospital stays.
-See Details. (see Details for possible format)
+Hosp_stays Name of the table listing all hospital stays. (see Details for possible format).

 Hosp_id Column name of Hosp_stays containing individuals’ unique identifiers (same format as Rx_id).
+If Hosp_stays is not NULL and Hosp_id is NULL, Hosp_id will have the same value as Rx_id

 Hosp_admis Column name of Hosp_stays that contains the date of admission in hospital (Date format, see Details).